 4 Student Loan Repayment Options — and How to Choose the Right One for You

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 4 Student Loan Repayment Options — and How to Choose the Right One for You

-It’s also a good idea to re-evaluate your repayment plan over time.
-As your financial circumstances change, the way you want to manage your student loans may shift.
+If you’ve graduated and are already working and making payments, it can be a good idea to re-evaluate your repayment plan over time.
+As your financial circumstances change, the way you’d like to manage your student loans may also shift.

 Before considering your options, take inventory of all your student loans.
-Be sure to list out the principal, the interest rate, the repayment period, and the servicer for each loan.
+Be sure to list the principal, the interest rate, the repayment period, and the servicer for each loan.

 All federal student loans issued in recent years have fixed interest rates, but private student loans or older federal student loans may have variable rates.
 If the rate is variable, be sure to note that as well.